-(c) The Fund's portfolio turnover rate is calculated in accordance with regulatory requirements, without regard to transactions involving short term investments and certain derivatives.
+(c) The Fund's portfolio turnover rate is calculated in accordance with regulatory requirements, without regard to transactions involving short term investments.
 If such transactions were included, the Fund's portfolio turnover rate may be higher.

 Appendix C Additional Information About Sales Charge Variations, Waivers and Discounts